bitovi/academy/src/javascript/8-promises.md

 });
 ```

-This form of continuation passing is very common in NodeJS.
+This form of continuation passing is very common in Node.js.

 __Callback positives:__